jukben/gbck/README.md

 Run `gbck --list` to see a list of available projects even with information when where lastly updated.

-### Backup a project
+### Back up a project

 For back up all project just simply run `gbck`.
 If you want to back up particular project run e.g. `gbck dotfiles private-dotfiles`

+If you run this command along with `--auto-commit` you won't be asked for a commit message.
+This could be good for some types of automatization.

 ## Contributing

 Do you miss something?
 Open an issue, I'd like to hear more about your use case.
 You can also fork this repository run `yarn` and send a PR! ❤️

-Currently test are missing. 😥 But you can help me to fix this!
+Currently, tests are missing. 😥 But you can help me to fix this!

 ## License